 This shouldn’t violate any rules since you’re not claiming your account is registered there, or anything, but rather are just using that site.
 It should work just fine with a US credit card as well.

 Personally I value Avios at 1.3 cents each, though there are ways to get outsized value thanks to the distance-based award chart.
-I’d say this could represent a very good deal.
+I’d say this could represent a solid deal.

 Iberia points purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spending.

 Ordinarily, I’d say the best cards for everyday spending are the Chase Freedom Unlimited® (review) or Citi® Double Cash Card (review), but those have foreign transaction fees, so I wouldn’t recommend using them if you’re paying in EUR.

 While there are some good uses of Iberia Avios, you can also transfer Avios between British Airways and Iberia, assuming you’ve had both accounts open for at least 90 days, and the accounts have some activity.
 Therefore this is potentially a good opportunity to buy British Airways Avios at a discount as well (though just make sure you’re aware of the restrictions on transfers).

 For more on ideas for redeeming Avios, see this post.